davienrico/cineplex/codebase.md

 This is a binary file of the type: Image

+# src\main\webapp\images\lotrfellowship.jpg

+This is a binary file of the type: Image

 # src\main\webapp\images\placeholder.jpg

+This is a binary file of the type: Image

+# src\main\webapp\images\pulpfiction.jpg

+This is a binary file of the type: Image

+# src\main\webapp\images\shawshankredemption.jpg

+This is a binary file of the type: Image

+# src\main\webapp\images\thedarkknight.jpg

+This is a binary file of the type: Image

+# src\main\webapp\images\thegodfather.jpg

+This is a binary file of the type: Image

+# src\main\webapp\images\thematrix.jpg

 This is a binary file of the type: Image